Updated 8/22/2024

 Style Settings

-In the Style Settings screen, set the style (color) of the layer.
+The Style Settings screen is where you set the style (color) of the layer.

 (1) Line Width

-Specifies the width of lines and the border width of polygons.
+Specifies the width of lines and polygon outlines.

 (2) Color Type